heptarch/heptarch.github.io/projects.md

 ---

 Welcome to the `Rebel Labs` project space!
-Below are some applied research problems I'm working on.<label for="sn-1"
+Below are some applied research problems I'm thinking about.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"